JonRdA/notes/vim.md

 * `i` **Insert**
 * `v` **visual**

+## SYNTAX
+`operator{motion}` is a powerfull combination for editing.
+The operator command is applied on the motion.
+Its effect reaches from the cursor to the specified position by the motion command e.g. `dap` delete a paragraph, `gUw` convert to uppercase a word

+When an operator command is invoked in duplicate it acts upon the current e.g. line `dd` delete line, `>>` indent line, `gUgU` or `gUU` line to uppercase

 ## COMMANDS
 * `<n><c>` executes the program `n` times where n is number and c command
 * `:` character starts an ex command